HamzaOutmassint/MultiShop/README.md

 # MultiShop
-Ecommerce website using react js in the frontend and php in the backend
+Ecommerce website with react and php